 Anti-Money Laundering and Countering the Financing of Terrorism

-The definition of business caught by the Codes goes much wider than financial services and includes Estate Agents, Bookmakers, Casinos and Local Authorities amongst others.
+The definition of business caught by the Code (“Relevant Persons”) goes much wider than financial services and also includes; Virtual Currencies, Estate Agents, Bookmakers, Casinos and Local Authorities amongst others.
 For full details of which businesses are covered by the Code please see Schedule 4 of the Proceeds of Crime Act 2008.

 The Commission’s AML/CFT Handbook provides guidance for persons caught by the Code provisions on how Commission would expect institutions to fulfil their responsibilities under this legislation.
 In order to assist Relevant Persons in fulfilling their training obligations under the Code the Commission arranges, from time to time, Anti-Money Laundering and Countering the Financing of Terrorism seminars.

 For details of the Isle of Man Government’s commitment to combating Money Laundering and the Financing of Terrorism and Proliferation please see the following link.